 There are so many to choose from, but I will stick to the basics.

 1. Linville Falls and Linville Caverns…

 …are a little more than three miles apart along a winding mountain road.
 Linville Caverns is a paid experience – you must buy tickets for tours of the caverns – but it is an extraordinary and worthwhile experience.
-The Cavern staff are limiting the number of people in each tour which does, naturally, lead to fewer overall tickets sold each day.
 If you are going on a weekend or during a school vacation, it’s best to get there within the first hour or so of opening (so between 9 and 10 a.m.) to secure a ticket for a tour that day.
 If your ticket is for a later time slot, that gives your family a natural break in the day to explore Linville Falls, right up the road.

 You can take it easy and hike the less than half-mile trail to the base of the first big falls, or you can climb a bit more to two more lookout points which are well worth the climb.
 Pack water and wear comfortable shoes.